-The Equal Opportunity Officer may be contacted in the Equal Opportunity Office, Howell Hall, Room 210, (580) 581-6712 (www.cameron.edu/oeo).
+The Equal Opportunity Officer may be contacted at eo-tix@cameron.edu (www.cameron.edu/oeo).

 10.3 NONDISCRIMINATION POLICY

 10.3.1 INTRODUCTION - Diversity is one of the strengths of our society as well as one of the hallmarks of a great university.
 The University supports diversity and therefore is committed to maintaining employment and educational settings which are multicultural, multiethnic, and multiracial.
 Respecting cultural differences and promoting dignity among all members of the University community are responsibilities each of us must share.